chasepkelly/twenty/DEPLOYMENT.md

 2. The `packages/twenty-website/project.json` file exists
 3. The Nx workspace is properly configured

+#### Functions Configuration Error

+If you see "The pattern 'packages/twenty-website/src/app/api/**' defined in `functions` doesn't match any Serverless Functions", this means Vercel is using an old version of `vercel.json`.
+Ensure the latest version is deployed.

 ### Local Testing

 To test the build locally: